Tokenizing Single-Channel EEG with Time-Frequency Motif Learning¶

 Background & Motivation¶

-- Limitations of Prior Work: Tokenization is central to NLP, yet existing EEG foundation models simply segment continuous signals into short time windows without data-driven vocabulary learning.
-Although LaBraM proposes a neural tokenizer, it is used only as a training objective and discarded during downstream inference.
+- Lack of Tokenization: Tokenization is central to NLP, but existing EEG foundation models merely segment continuous signals into short-time windows, lacking data-driven vocabulary learning.

-- Root Cause — Three Core Challenges:
+- Three Challenges:

 Method¶